shom-fr/xoa/doc/configure.rst

 You can permanently change default settings by editing the xoa user configuration file, which is typicall here on linux:
 :file:`~/.local/share/xoa/xoa.cfg`.
-Use the following command to see if this file is at this place:
+Use the following command to see where this is located:

 .. code-block:: bash

     $ xoa info paths

-This file is organised in sections, which correspond to the string before the dot "." in the flat options name.
+This file is organised in sections, which correspond to the string before the dot "." in the "flat" view of the option names.

 Inline settings
 ---------------